 What do you think?
 Wouldn’t it look splendid sitting on your bookshelf? *sigh*

-Postscript: Since writing the above, I have published a third P&P sequel: Miss Georgiana Darcy of Pemberley and The Ladies of Rosings Park.
+Postscript: Since writing the above, I have authored two more P&P sequels: Miss Georgiana Darcy of Pemberley and The Ladies of Rosings Park.
 But these are more like variations of TDOP (companions to it), since they expand the story laterally rather than extending the series chronologically.
-Plus, it’s the only one written in first person.
 So I’m sticking with the group above as my official Pride and Prejudice trilogy!